 The Lakeside Park Carousel is a century old tradition that you can still get for 5 cents a ride.
 Yes it’s not free but 5 cents is pretty darn close.
 The carousel is a timeless tradition of Port Dalhousie, a quaint section of St. Catharines that is right on the lake and has Marina facilities and a charming district to go for a walk.
 The carousel runs from Victoria Day Weekend to Thanksgiving weekend.Typically the carousel runs Saturdays and Sundays from 10am to 8pm and Friday’s from 4pm to 8pm.
 Lakeside park is home to the Canada Day Firework displays in St Catharines

 Home to the largest canal observation deck in Niagara, it’s the best view of ships using the Welland Canal.
 There is a small admission fee to the Museum and Hall of Fame visits, but the rest of the Centre, including parking, observation platform and the indoor Lock View Lounge on the 2nd floor are 100% free.
 Outside, enjoy picnic area, playground and Discovery Park with great information about the canal.

 There are free concerts and demonstrations in Montabello Park throughtout the festival.
 The festival concludes with the Grand Parade and family festivities in the park.

 Folk Arts Festival

-This festival is a blend of cultures and people that makes Canada a nation to be envied.This festival offers dances,exhibitions and live entertainment.
-It kicks off with a day in the park childrens festival.
+This festival, which usually takes place in May, is a blend of cultures and people that makes Canada a nation to be envied.This festival offers dances,exhibitions and live entertainment.
+It kicks off with "Days in the Park Childrens Festival".